timohe/ethTicTacToe/README.md

 `$ npm install -g remixd`
 `$ remixd -s ~/Documents/gitkrakenRepo/ethTicTacToe and click the link button in remix.`
 click on the connect button with remix

+## Issues
+`Unhandled rejection Error: Couldn't decode bool from ABI: 0x`means you forgot to deploy the contract, prob set remix to Javascript VM